ddella/Kubernetes-Cluster/Prometheus/prometheus-stack.md

         path: /healthz
 ```

 No need to restart anything.
-K8s will pickup the change anld restart the Pod `kube-controller-manager-XXXXXXX` for you
+K8s will pickup the change and restart the Pod `kube-controller-manager-XXXXXXX` for you

 [kube-prometheus-stack issue scraping metrics](https://stackoverflow.com/questions/65901186/kube-prometheus-stack-issue-scraping-metrics/66276144#66276144)

 ## kube-proxy
 This is the fix if you get Kubernetes proxy down alert for all the nodes in Prometheus.

-Set the kube-proxy argument for metric-bind-address:
+Set the kube-proxy argument for `metricsBindAddress`:
 ```sh
 kubectl edit cm/kube-proxy -n kube-system
 ```